Galla Placidia: Early life

 Placidia was granted her own household by her father in the early 390s and was thus financially independent while underage.
-She was summoned to the court of her father in Mediolanum (Milan) during 394, and was present at Theodosius' death on 17 January 395.
+She was summoned to the court of her father in Mediolanum (Milan) during 394, and was present at Theodosius's death on 17 January 395.
 She was granted the title of "nobilissima puella" ("most noble girl") during her childhood.

 Placidia spent most of her early years in the household of Stilicho, foremost military officer in the West, and his wife, Serena.
 She is presumed to have learned weaving and embroidery.
 She might have also been given a classical education.
 Serena was a first cousin of Arcadius, Honorius and Placidia.
 The poem "In Praise of Serena" by Claudian and the Historia Nova by Zosimus clarify that Serena's father was an elder Honorius, a brother to Theodosius I. According to "De Consulatu Stilichonis" by Claudian, Placidia was betrothed to Eucherius, only known son of Stilicho and Serena.
 Her scheduled marriage is mentioned in the text as the third union between Stilicho's family and the Theodosian dynasty.

 Arcadius died in 408 and was succeeded by his son Theodosius II.
-In August of the same year, Honorius' courtiers convinced him to depose and execute Stilicho, leading to a weakening of the state.
+In August of the same year, Honorius's courtiers convinced him to depose and execute Stilicho, leading to a weakening of the state.
 Eucherius, who had sought refuge in Rome, was also killed.